-1 15.
-Enacting a moratorium on industrial wind siting in federal waters until an 2 open public process is developed for siting industrial wind power 3 generation; 4 16.
-Landowners sharing in percentage of energy revenues transmitted through 5 transmission lines sited on their property; 6 17.
-Landowner models for developing transmission associations that will create 7 transmission corridors and receive compensation on an annual basis 8 through royalties rather than one-time payments; and 9 18.
-An annual tax credit for landowners with renewable energy transmission 10 based on value of land impacted by development.
-11 F. USDA ENERGY INITIATIVES 12 We support initiatives at USDA designed to assist agricultural producers, rural 13 communities, and rural electric cooperatives to improve energy efficiency and increase 14 the use of renewable energy sources including the EQIP On-Farm Energy Initiative and the Rural Energy for America Program (REAP).
+- 17. Landowner models for developing transmission associations that will create transmission corridors and receive compensation on an annual basis through royalties rather than one-time payments; - 18.
+An annual tax credit for landowners with renewable energy transmission based on value of land impacted by development; and - 19.
+Landowners should retain the right to determine when they can lease their land for renewable energy projects.

+F. USDA ENERGY INITIATIVES

+We support initiatives at USDA designed to assist agricultural producers, rural communities, and rural electric cooperatives to improve energy efficiency and increase the use of renewable energy sources including the EQIP On-Farm Energy Initiative and the Rural Energy for America Program (REAP).

-1 ARTICLE IX - ECONOMIC REGULATION AND THE FAMILY FARM 2 A. FEDERAL BUDGET REFORM 3 The fe deral budget process is not working effectively.
-We urge Congress to revise 4 the entire budget process to prevent understating the true deficit problem and to 5 provide re ealistic reduction goals.
-6 To cur re the structural failings, we support: 7 1.
+1 ARTICLE IX - ECONOMIC REGULATION AND THE FAMILY FARM 2 A. Federal Budget Reform 3 The federal budget process is not working effectively.
+We urge Congress to revise е 4 the entire budget process to prevent understating the true deficit problem and to 5 provide realistic reduction goals.
+6 To cure the structural failings, we support: 7 1.
 Congress imposing the same Generally Accepted Accounting Principles 8 (GAAP) on the federal government as it has imposed on private financial 9 institutions; 10 2.
-Static scoring by the Congressional Budget Office (CBO) and Joint Committee 11 on Taxation; 12 3.
+Static scoring by the Congressional Budget Office (CBO) and Joint Committee ee 11 on Taxation; 12 3.
 A transparent scoring process by CBO and Joint Committee on Taxation; 13 4.
-All long-term credit programs, permanent and long-term improvements, 14 multipurpose conservation, dam and watershed projects, public buildings, 15 highways, and inland waterways, be placed in a "capital budget," distinct 16 from the annual operation budget; 17 5.
+All long-term credit programs, permanent and long-term improvements, 14 multipurpose conservation, dam and watershed projects, public buildings s, 15 highways, and inland waterways, be placed in a "capital budget," distinct 16 from the annual operation budget; 17 5.
 Farmers' assessments or trust fund revenues not being used for deficit 18 reductions; 19 6.
 Congress demonstrating fiscal responsibility; 20 7.
 Reviewing all programs.
-Programs that fail to meet their intended objectives 21 should be restructured or terminated; and 22 8.
-The requirement that new legislation contain a mandatory sunset clause to 23 ensure timely review.
-24 We op ppose: 25 1.
+Programs that fail to meet their intended objective es 21 should be restructured or terminated; and 22 8.
+The requirement that new legislation contain a mandatory sunset clause to) 23 ensure timely review.
+24 We oppose: 25 1.
 Using budget sequestration in an attempt to reduce the federal deficit; 26 2.
 Any proposed agricultural cuts to relieve the federal deficit; 27 3.
 Attempts to reduce funding for farm bill programs through budget 28 reconciliation; 29 4.
 Dynamic scoring; 30 5.
 Reducing the farm bill baseline budget for savings generated through the 31 safety net; and 32 6.
 The use or threat of use of a government shutdown.